DoorDash is America’s biggest food delivery platform with over 65% market share, and globally, the world’s 2nd biggest.

 DoorDash: America’s biggest food delivery platform

-The same year, they received $120,000 as seed funds from the renowned incubator for startup: Y-Combinator in exchange for a 7% stake, and that started a stunning story of growth and expansion which is still continuing.
-As per some reports, they grew at an astonishing rate of 20% per week, in the first few months of getting incorporated.
+The same year, they received $120,000 as seed funds from the renowned incubator for startups: Y-Combinator in exchange for a 7% stake, and that started a stunning story of growth and expansion, which is still continuing.
+As per some reports, they grew at an astonishing rate of 20% per week in the first few months of being incorporated.

 Within 5 years of their launch, they overtook UberEats to become America’s second biggest food delivery app, and next year, in 2019, they beat GrubHub to become the #1 food delivery app in the USA.